luna/luna-book/types.md

 2. The node `sum3` has two `Real` inputs and a `Real` output – it transforms two `Real` numbers into another `Real` number,
 3. The node `just2` has a `Real` input and a `Maybe Real` output – it transforms a `Real` number into a `Maybe Real` value.

+Oh, and the type of `"hello world!"` is not `magenta`.
+It's `Text`.

 ## What happens when I mess up?

 Other than providing a better understanding of the program behavior, types have an even more important role to play: they make sure everything will work smoothly and safely.
 They are crucial in preventing many errors that may accidentally arise during development.
 So what happens when you make a mistake?

+Let's try doing something clearly nonsensical: adding a text and a number.
+This is how Luna reacts: